 Former Chair, Federal/Provincial Labour Relations Committee of the Edmonton Chamber of Commerce

 Community and Volunteer Activities

-Founding Board Member and Vice-President, Edmonton Recital Society and the Edmonton Gentlemen’s Dinner Club
+Founding Board Member of the Edmonton Recital Society and the Edmonton Gentlemen’s Dinner Club

 Counsel for the Government of Alberta in dealing with the five day illegal correctional services strike in 2013.